Akshaj-Padmakar/Atcoder-Solutions/README.md

 # Atcoder-Solutions

-* This contains all the solutions of problems I have solved on Atcoder, with solution hints appended in each solution's beginning.
+* This contains all the solutions of problems I have solved on Atcoder, with solution hints appended at the beginning of each code.
 * Atcoder DP contest :
   - ✅[A](https://atcoder.jp/contests/dp/tasks/dp_a)
   - ✅[B](https://atcoder.jp/contests/dp/tasks/dp_b)